Drying outer clothing layers in a tent….in the winter on snow |

 Hang the parka inside out over a clothesline inside the tent.
 Repeat the process for the ski pants.
 See the pic below.
 The parka may still drip from the sleeves and hems, so arrange for the drippy areas to drain onto the tent floor, not your stuff.
 If necessary you can cover things with the pack cover or a plastic garbage bag so the water will run off. |

 The next chore is to melt water for the evening and the next day, something I also do inside the tent.
-Warning: even a slight error can result with a pot of half melted ice water all over the tent floor.
+Running a stolve in the tent is not for everyone.
+Even a slight error can result with a pot of half melted ice water all over the tent floor or worse.

 The outer layers are not by any means dry at this point, at best they are just thoroughly damp.
 As I'm melting water, a process that takes me about 45 minutes, I do a bunch of household chores, take my old person meds, brush my teeth, etc, and while I'm doing this I drape my parka over my shoulders still inside out.
 By the time the water is done, the inside of the once soaking wet parka is almost completely dry.
 If the pants are really damp on the inside, I put them on inside out too.
 Wearing the damp clothing is very chilling as your body heat is used up vaporizing the water, so the heat from the stove is a necessity for me.